 Missing Persons: Ministry with Persons Who Have Special Needs, by Oliver Ohsberg

-By Herman de Jong.
+Reviewed by Herman de Jong.
 The author describes various disabilities such as: intellectual impairment, communication impairment, visual impairment, physical impairment, chronic medical problems, and social and emotional disorders, suggests a number of practical ways in which we can help these persons feel welcome and comfortable in our faith communities. … Read more

 Unfinished Business Is His Business: Helping Adults Resolve Their Painful Pasts